 PMC Bank protest: Two people faint during strike outside RBI headquarter in Mumbai

-Mumbai, Oct 19: Two elderly citizens fainted on the road during a protest held by depositors of Punjab and Maharashtra Co-operative (PMC)
+Mumbai, Oct 19: Two elderly citizens fainted on the road during a protest held by depositors of Punjab and Maharashtra Co-operative (PMC).

 The elderly were helped by the police personnel and protesters to provide medical assistance.

-Depositors of the scam-hit Punjab and Maharashtra Cooperative (PMC) Bank held a protest outside the Reserve Bank of India (RBI) headquarters in south Mumbai on Saturday.
+Depositors of the scam-hit PMC Bank held a protest outside the Reserve Bank of India (RBI) headquarters in south Mumbai on Saturday.

 The depositors gathered outside the RBI around 11.45 a.m. and held protests by showing placards and chanting slogans against PMC Bank and the RBI, a police official said.